Malaysia's Petronas wins Agua Marinha exploration block in Brazil

-KUALA LUMPUR : Malaysia's state energy firm Petronas said on Tuesday it had won the Agua Marinha exploration block in the Campos Basin during Brazil's bid round.
+KUALA LUMPUR: Malaysia's state energy firm Petronas said on Tuesday (Dec 20) it had won the Agua Marinha exploration block in the Campos Basin during Brazil's bid round.

 Its subsidiary Petróleo Brasil Ltda (PPBL) will hold a 20 per cent participating interest in the block, Petronas said.
 Petrobas, as the operator will hold 30 per cent share, TotalEnergies will hold 30 per cent, and QatarEnergy 20 per cent.